Vendor vulnerabilities: Understanding third-party risk management

 Managing risk from vendors, suppliers, and other third parties

 Businesses will continue to rely on third parties to access specialized expertise, reduce costs, and enhance efficiencies.
 As this reliance grows, so do the risks associated with it.
-However, organizations can mitigate risks by holding their vendors to the same security standards they follow, building a strong incident response plan, and dedicating a team to protecting against threats.
+However, organizations can help mitigate risks by holding their vendors to the same security standards they follow, building a strong incident response plan, and dedicating a team to protecting against threats.

-Huntington can support you with the insights, resources, and expertise needed to develop a strong cybersecurity and fraud prevention strategy.
+Huntington can support you with the insights, resources, and expertise needed to develop a strong cybersecurity and fraud risk strategy.
 Explore our cybersecurity and fraud resources, then contact your relationship manager to learn how Huntington can help you protect your employees and your business.

 Financial & industry insights delivered to your inbox.